Nuitka/Nuitka/Developer_Manual.rst

 could be either one.
 The merge may trace the condition under which a choice is taken.
 That way, we could decide pairs of traces under the same condition.

-These merges of SSA variable versions, represent alternatives.
+These merges of SSA variable "versions", represent alternative values.
 They pose difficulties, and might have to be reduced to commonality.
 In the above example, the ``<`` operator will have to check for each version, and then to decide that both indeed give the same result.